GluuFederation/flex/flex-linux-setup/README.md

 =======================

 Scripts and templates to automate deployment Gluu Flex components on Janssen server.
-Currenlty Gluu Flex has two components: Admin UI and Casa
+Currently Gluu Flex has three components: Admin UI, Janssen and Casa.

 Installing Gluu Flex
 -----------------------

-We tested installation on CentOS 8 and Ubuntu 20.
+Currently, installation is supported on CentOS 8 and Ubuntu 20.

-If you installed Janssen server before, the script will just install Gluu Flex Components, otherwise it first installs Janssen server, then install Gluu Flex Components
+If you installed Janssen server before, the script will install additional Gluu Flex Components.
+If Janssen isn't already installed, the script will do so.

 1. Download installer